tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 your project to build the debug version.
 Let's tell the project to make an optimized build.
-To explain to Waf that it should do optimized builds that include the examples and tests, you will need to execute the following command,
+To explain to Waf that it should do optimized builds that include the examples and tests, you will need to execute the following commands,

 ::

+  ./waf clean
   ./waf -d optimized --enable-examples --enable-tests configure

 This runs Waf out of the local directory (which is provided as a convenience for you).
+The first command to clean out the previous build is not typically strictly necessary but is good practice; it will remove the previously built libraries and object files found in directory ``build/``.
-As the build system checks for various dependencies you should see output that looks similar to the following,
+When the project is reconfigured and the build system checks for various dependencies, you should see output that looks similar to the following,

 ::